Read the Colorado River's impact on Scottsdale - January 2024 update (PDF)

 How bad is Arizona's drought?

-According to NOAA's Climate Prediction Center, parts of Arizona are in a Moderate Drought.
-While the Colorado River Basin, which supplies the water to CAP, received around a normal snowfall during the 2023-2024 winter season, water runoff in the Rocky Mountains has recently been more complicated to predict due to aridification of the climate.
+According to the U.S. Drought Monitor Climate Prediction Center, parts of Arizona are in a Moderate Drought.
+While the Colorado River Basin, which supplies the water to CAP, received around a slightly above-average snowfall during the 2024-2025 winter season, water runoff in the Rocky Mountains has recently been more complicated to predict due to aridification of the climate.
 Even a few good years won't reverse the challenges on the Colorado River system.
 The Colorado River system is in a 20-plus year drought that continues to stress the system.
 Ultimately, long-term drought and climate change means less Colorado River water available to Arizona.

 Will there be any changes to my water service?